MysteryLuki/Gambling/README.md

 # About the project
 Project me and MIBB were forced to do in IMS, it is written in jave (bloat) and not assembly (good).
 Please donate to fix my back posture which is caused by IMS

+BTW, our teacher said we should do the project in terminal but now shes showing us tutorials about GUI's wtf, average IMS, wtf are we doing here.